-Further information can be found in the Business Review section of the Report and Accounts 2021.
+Further information can be found in the Business Review section of the Report and Accounts 2022.

 Avon Insurance plc's business model is to operate a closed book of business following closure to new business in 2013.
 Ultimately the profit continues to be underpinned by the personal accident book together with the investment performance of the company's fixed interest securities.
-The profit for the period after tax but before dividends of £6.4m (2020: profit of £8.0m) was primarily driven by strong underwriting profits in the year.
+The profit for the year after tax but before dividends of £1.2m (2021: profit of £6.4m).

-Further information can be found in the company's statutory Accounts 2021.
+Further information can be found in the company's statutory Accounts 2022.